Find a Registered Dental Hygienist

 • Mode of transmission of infectious conjunctivitis is usually direct contact via fingers, facecloths, towels, etc., to the other eye or to other persons.
 Contaminated eye drops, contact lenses, and eye make-up are other potential vehicles of transmission.
 Large respiratory tract droplets can also spread viral or bacterial conjunctivitis.

-• Bacterial conjunctivitis is highly contagious and spreads easily in daycare and primary school settings; this is why persons who are diagnosed with conjunctivitis, particularly children, should stay home until after treatment is started to avoid infecting others.
+• Bacterial conjunctivitis is highly contagious and spreads easily in daycare and primary school settings.
+This is why persons who are diagnosed with conjunctivitis, particularly children, should stay home until after treatment is started to avoid infecting others.
 Bacterial conjunctivitis is less frequent in children older than five years of age.

 • In the case of infectious conjunctivitis, avoid contact with infected eyes and eyelashes, as well as objects (e.g., towels) that have come in contact with infected eyes.